sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 3.0.1
 Stable tag: 3.8.6

 Creates one or more (when using qTranlate or xLanguage) feeds that comply with the XML Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
+WP 3+ Multi-Site compatible!

 == Description ==

 This plugin dynamically creates a feed that complies with the **XML Sitemap** protocol.
 There are no options to be set and the feed becomes instantly available on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

+**Compatible with caching plugins like Super Cache, W3 Total Cache and Quick Cache** that cache feeds, allowing better performance to serve the impatient (when hungry) spider.

-**Now qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
+**qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
 Each language on your site will have its own XML Sitemap.

 A reference to it (or _them_, when using qTranslate or xLanguage) is added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap(s).

 **NOTES:**

-1. If you _do not use fancy URL's_ or you have WordPress installed in a _subdirectory_, a dynamic **robots.txt will not be generated**. _You'll have to create your own and upload it to your site root!_ See FAQ's.
+1. If you _do not use fancy URL's_ or you have WordPress installed in a _subdirectory_, a dynamic **robots.txt will NOT be generated**.
+You'll have to create your own and upload it to your site root!
+See FAQ's.

 2. On large sites, it is advised to use a good caching plugin like **Quick Cache**, **WP Super Cache** or **W3 Total Cache** to improve your site _and_ sitemap performance.